networkx/networkx/doc/Readme.txt

    Installing from source:

       - Download the source (tar.gz or zip file)
-      - Unpack and change directory to networkx-x.xx
+      - Unpack and change directory to networkx-x.xx where x.xx is the version number
       - Run "python setup.py install" to build and install
       - (optional) cd networkx/tests and run "python setup_egg.py test" to execute the tests